progmaticltd/homebox/README.md

 - autodiscover.yml : Configure Microsoft Outlook autodiscovery feature.
 - autoconfig.yml :  Configure Mozilla Thunderbird autoconfig feature.

+There is also two other Ansible scripts worth to mention:

+- tests.yml : Run a set of self-diagnostic from inside the box, for each service
+- dev-support : Install some convenient tools for better development support on the server

 During the development phase, you can also run the scripts one by one.

 **Note: The scripts are idempotents, you can run then multiple time without error.**